RomanHuryk/bytecoin_Mining_CPU/README.md

 ==============

-This is a multi-threaded CPU miner, fork of [LucasJones](//github.com/lucasjones)' cpuminer-multi.
+This is a multi-threaded CPU miner

 #### Table of contents